YixuanSeanZhou/Daily_Coding_Problem/Daily Coding Problem Notes.md

 This is easy to come up with $O(n)$ space $O(n)$ time dp, but a smatter way only use $O(1)$ space, which his a loop based solution so even better.

+## Problem 8

+### Problem

+\# 8

+This problem was asked by Google.

+A unival tree (which stands for "universal value") is a tree where all nodes under it have the same value.

+Given the root to a binary tree, count the number of unival subtrees.

+For example, the following tree has 5 unival subtrees:

+   0

+  / \

+ 1   0

+​    / \

+   1   0

+  / \

+ 1   1

+### Related Problem

+### Leetcode #965.
+Univalued Binary Tree

+A binary tree is *univalued* if every node in the tree has the same value.

+Return `true` if and only if the given tree is univalued.

+## Problem 9 Hard

+### Problem

+This problem was asked by Airbnb.

+Given a list of integers, write a function that returns the largest sum of non-adjacent numbers.
+Numbers can be 0 or negative.

+For example, `[2, 4, 6, 2, 5]` should return `13`, since we pick `2, 6`, and `5`.` [5, 1, 1, 5]` should return `10`, since we pick `5` and `5`.

+Follow-up: Can you do this in O(N) time and constant space?